siddhi-io/www/en/docs/docs/query-guide.md

 ### Limit & Offset

-When events are emitted as a batch, offset allows you to offset beginning of the output event batch and limit allows you to limit the number of events in the batch from the defined offset.
-With this users can specify which set of events need be emitted.
+These provide a way to select the number of events (via limit) from the desired index (by specifying an offset) from the output event chunks produced by the query.

+**Purpose**

+Limit & Offset helps to output only the selected set of events from large event batches.
+This will be more useful with `Order By` clause where one can order the output for topK, bottomK, or even to paginate through the dataset by obtaining a set of events from the middle.

 **Syntax**

-The syntax for the Limit & Offset clause is as follows:
+The syntax for the Limit & Offset clauses is as follows:

 ```sql
 from <input stream>#window.<window name>( ... )